 On rare occasions, molybdenum supplements have caused serious side effects in humans, even when the doses were well within the UL.

-In one case, a man consumed 300–800 mcg per day over 18 days.
-He developed seizures, hallucinations and permanent brain damage (20).
+In one older study, a man consumed 300–800 mcg per day over 18 days.
+He developed seizures, hallucinations and permanent brain damage (

 Currently, there are no controlled studies in humans.
 However, an observational study of 1,496 people found interesting results.